bartkowiaktomasz/algorithmic-challenges/HackerRank - Interview Preparation Kit/README.md

 when no words fit given position (the current position itself should be put back to the pool)._

-- [x] Recursive Digit Sum
+- [x] Recursive Digit Sum (Medium)
 > Calculate a `super digit` of given number recursively until one digit is left, e.g `sd(533) = sd(5+3+3) = sd(12) = sd(1+2) = sd(3) = 3`

 ## Search
 - [x] Hash Tables: Ice cream parlor
 > Given list of integers, find two of them that sum to n.

 _Iterate through the list once and add each value to the dict if it does not already contain an element that, when added, gives a sum of n._

 - [x] Swap Nodes
 > Build a Binary Tree and swap children of nodes at particular depths.
 After each round of swapping, traverse the tree in-order and print the values of nodes.